Shimin233/Python100days/Day1_Download tools.md

 Note that I use _italics_ to refer to applications/softwares in this article.

 ## Download Python
-Check the current version of Python you have by typing
+Check the current version of Python you have by typing (note the space, the hyphen "-" and the uppercase "V")
 ```
 python -V
 ```